International Amateur Radio Union: History

 Following an informal meeting in 1924 of representatives from France, Great Britain, Belgium, Switzerland, Italy, Spain, Luxembourg, Canada, and the United States, a plan was formulated to hold an International Amateur Congress in Paris, France, in April 1925.
 This Congress was held for the purpose of founding an international amateur radio organization.
 The Congress was attended by representatives of 23 countries in Europe, Americas, and Asia.
 A constitution for the IARU was adopted on April 17, and the formation of the International Amateur Radio Union was ratified on April 18, 1925.
 In the current era, this is the date (April 18) on which World Amateur Radio Day is celebrated.

 The protocol of the congress was written in English, French and Esperanto.

 Governance

-The IARU has an elected President and Vice President, an appointed Secretary and other officials (including regional representatives) forming an Administrative Council.
-These office holders are presently Timothy Ellam, VE6SH (Canada), President; Ole Garpestad, LA2RR (Norway), Vice-President; and Joel Harrison, W5ZN (United States), Secretary.
-The IARU International Secretariat (IARUIS) is operated by a member society after election by members.
+The IARU has an elected president and vice president, an appointed secretary and other officials (including regional representatives) forming an Administrative Council (IARU-AC).
+These office holders are presently Timothy Ellam, VE6SH (Canada), president; Thomas Wrede, DF2OO (Germany), vice-president; and Joel Harrison, W5ZN (United States), secretary.
+The IARU International Secretariat (IARU-IS) is operated by a member society after election by members.
 Currently, the American Radio Relay League (ARRL) operates the IARUIS from its headquarters in Newington, Connecticut, US.